-Liver cirrhosis is associated with arteriovenous shunts and a decreased systemic vascular resistance.
+Liver cirrhosis is associated with arteriovenous shunts and decreased systemic vascular resistance.
 Mechanisms of an impaired clearance of vasoactive substances and bacterial translocation have been described as the driving force decreased systemic vascular resistance.
 This decrease in systemic vascular resistance is so severe that the increase in cardiac output is not sufficient, leading to a decompensated high-output cardiac failure.

 The mechanism for obesity as an etiology is not well defined; however, it is associated with excessive vasodilation.
 Mechanisms of reduced arterial resistance secondary to vasoactive adipokines have been described in the literature.
 Obesity also has a direct effect on cardiac function by alternating myocardial metabolism due to increased insulin resistance.
 It has been shown in animal models that increased fatty-acid oxidation in cardiac myocytes can lead to left ventricular dysfunction; however, exact mechanisms are unknown.